rdkcentral/Lightning/README.md

 `YourApp` has a template that allows you to define the layout of your application.
 In this case, it consists of a single *view* (a wuf render tree element) that contains a text.

 ## Render Tree
 The render tree defines what is being rendered on the screen.
 It consists out of a tree containing `View` instances.
-The `View` has the same goal as `HTMLElement`, but then for WUF.
+The `View` has the same goal as `HTMLElement` has for HTML.

+### Layout Positioning
+All views are positioned absolutely, relative to the parent view.
+The framework was designed for fixed width/height viewports, but if you need more complex positioning such as floating or relative widths/heights, have a look at the calculation cycle hooks `onUpdate`, and `onAfterUpdate`.

+A view has dimensions, gettable by the renderWidth and renderHeight properties.
+They can be set by specifying the w, h properties.
+If w, h are not set, the renderWidth corresponds to the (displayed) texture width.
+By default, both w and h are 0.
+The view dimensions are used for both positioning (mount, pivot) as well as for rendering the texture.

+The `mount` specifies the point within the view dimensions that is specified by the x, y coordinates.
+Mount 0 corresponds the upper-left corner, 1 to the bottom-right corner. `mountX` and `mountY` can also be set separately, so (1,0) corresponds to the upper-right corner and (0,1) to the bottom-right corner.

+The `pivot` (pivot,pivotX,pivotY) specifies the point within the view dimensions that is the origin for `rotation` and `scale` transformations.

+### View properties
+Below is a complete list of the properties that are available for any view.
+TODO

+### View structure
 Some basic characteristics of a view:
 * A view has many properties dealing with positioning and rendering
 * A view may have a texture (that is rendered) or not
 * A view may have 0, 1 or more child views
 * The render tree has a single root view
 * The View class may be subclassed to add additional functionality (`BorderView`, `FastBlurView`, `SmoothScaleView`)

-### View properties
-Below is a complete list of the properties that are available for any view.

-### View positioning
+### Textures

-### Advanced render tree
+### Advanced features

+#### RenderToTexture
+#### Shaders

+#### Filters

-## Performance considerations
+### Performance considerations
 This chapter describes how the framework tries to improve performance of your application, and what you can do to best utilize these optimizations.

-### Render cycle
+#### Render cycle
 During every requestAnimationFrame call, ideally at 60fps, the render tree is checked for changes, and those changes are rendered to the screen:
 * Newly used textures are loaded (images, text, etc)
 * Check the render tree for updates and recalculate the updated branches
 * Gather the textures of the views, together with the calculated coordinates
 * Render everything to screen using WebGL calls

-### Basic optimizations
+#### Basic optimizations
 Many optimizations have been performed to minimize the work, power consumption and improve performance.
 There are some basic optimizations that you should be aware of:
 * If no updates at all were done to a certain part of the render tree since the last frame, it can be completely skipped.
 * Invisible parts of the render tree are not calculated or rendered at all until they become visible again.
 * If no changes have been performed to the full render tree since the last frame (static output), no rendering is performed at all.
-* When renderToTexture is turned on, that branch is checked individually: if nothing has been changed, the previous renderToTexture result is reused.
+* When renderToTexture is turned on, that branch is cached: if nothing has been changed, the previous renderToTexture result is reused.

-### Calculation loop
+#### Calculation loop
 Before understanding the optimization below, note that a view can be in several modes:
 Mode | Description
 ---|---
-Attached | True iff the view is attached of the render tree Enabled | True iff attached *and* visible *and* alpha > 0 Active | True iff enabled *and* withinBounds WithinBounds | True iff the (x,y,x+renderWidth,y+renderHeight) area is within visible bounds (on screen)
+**Attached** | True iff the view is attached of the render tree **Enabled** | True iff attached *and* visible *and* alpha > 0 **Active** | True iff enabled *and* withinBounds **WithinBounds** | True iff the (x,y,x+renderWidth,y+renderHeight) area is within visible bounds (on screen)

 During the calculations loop, when a view is found to be *out of bounds* (not withinBounds), and it can be assumed that no other descendant view can possibly be within bounds, the complete branch can be skipped (both for calculations and for rendering), improving performance.
 This can have a big effect when there are a lot of enabled views in the render tree (such as in an EPG or a side scroller game).
 The framework is able to optimize it when any of the following properties is enabled:
 * `renderToTexture`